RadialEngineering/Tractor/README.md

 # Changelog

+## 1.320
+* Added PhaseTest180A01 to measure 180 degree invert functionality on a DUT.
+The test will prompt to engage the phase flip during the test and compare between the 2 measured values to get a more consistent differential phase reading.

 ## 1.310
 * Added LRBalanceA01 test for measuring gain differential between L and R. Can do multiple acquisitions to enable potentiometer sweeps.